utshomax/postman-docs/src/pages/docs/getting-started/basics/using-scratch-pad.md

 ### Migrate data from the Scratch Pad to a workspace

-To migrate your Scratch Pad data to a workspace:
+To migrate your Scratch Pad data to a workspace, do the following:

 1. Select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> in the header and select **Settings**.
 1. Select the **Data** tab, then select **Migrate Data**.